International Empowerment Speaker and Trainer

 Donna Dahl, International Empowerment Speaker and Trainer

-Author, Personal Empowerment Coach, Self-Publisher, Memory Speaker, Twitter-garten Classes for Twitter Virgins
+Author, Personal Empowerment Coach, Self-Publisher, Speaker, Twitter-garten Classes for Twitter Virgins, Woman of Inspiration

-Have Donna Dahl Present at Your Next Program
+Have Donna Dahl to Present at Your Next Program

-Donna Dahl is a speaker/trainer whose programs, both enlightening and inspirational, have taken her through various parts of North America including Mexico.
+Donna Dahl is a speaker/trainer whose presentations, both enlightening and inspirational, have taken her through various parts of North America including Mexico.

-Donna is the author of four books dealing with self-empowerment.
-In sharing her insights, she draws on her rich and extensive life experience: personal coach, psychologist, trainer and mediator, consultant, member of employee assistance program team, entrepreneur, author, philanthropist and lifelong advocate for personal empowerment.
+Donna is the author of four books focused on self-empowerment.
+In sharing her insights, she draws on her rich and extensive life experience through a diverse variety of positions: personal coach, psychologist, trainer and mediator, consultant, member of employee assistance program team, entrepreneur, author, philanthropist and lifelong advocate for personal empowerment.

 Contact Donna for speaking engagements here.

 In addition, she is rapidly gaining recognition internationally for her unique approach to personal coaching and her popular hands-on workshops for Twitter Beginners.
-Her coaching has attracted international attention as a co-author in The Change Book Series 4th edition.
+Her coaching has attracted international attention as a co-author in the fourth book of The Change Book Series.
 Also, she is delighted to work with authors through a special workshop she has developed for writer’s conferences and writing groups.
 The workshop involves participating in social media and other self-promotion activities.
 The emphasis in this workshop is on Twitter and it goes well with publishing in the digital eBook revolution.

-Donna is presently available to present at writer’s conferences, writer’s organizations, corporate meetings and personnel empowerment programs, professional associations, civic and charitable organizations, university student assemblies and libraries.
+Donna is presently available to present to present online at writer’s conferences, writer’s organizations, corporate meetings and personnel empowerment programs, professional associations, civic and charitable organizations, university student assemblies and libraries.